Run GitHub Actions on your machine.

 Container state preserved.
 Fix the issue and run:

-npx agent-ci retry --name runner-test-and-build
+npx @redwoodjs/agent-ci retry --name runner-test-and-build

 Principles